-When someone looks into a church, they want to know what kind of church it is.
-They want to know what the church believes and what they can expect to hear from the pulpit and in the classroom.
-Church of the Atonement is part of the Associate Reformed Presbyterian Church, one of the oldest evangelical (gospel-centered), Presbyterian denominations in America.
-Below you'll find eight statements that convey the core beliefs of the Christian faith.
-A more detailed compilation of what the Bible teaches can be found in the Westminster Confession of Faith.
+When someone is looking for a home church, they want to know what the church believes and what they can expect to hear from the pulpit and in the classroom.
+Church of the Atonement is part of the Associate Reformed Presbyterian Church, one of the oldest, gospel-centered, Presbyterian denominations in America.
+Below you'll find eight statements that convey our core beliefs of the Christian faith.
+A more detailed summary of what the Bible teaches can be found in the Westminster Confession of Faith.

 - All Scripture is self-attesting, and being Truth requires our unreserved submission in all areas of life.
 The infallible Word of God—the 66 books of the Old and New Testaments—is a complete and unified witness to God’s redemptive acts culminating in the incarnation of the Living Word, the Lord Jesus Christ.
 The Bible, uniquely and fully inspired by the Holy Spirit, is the supreme and final authority on all matters on which it speaks.
 On this sure foundation, we affirm these additional essentials of our faith.
 We believe in one God, the sovereign Creator and Sustainer of all things, infinitely perfect and eternally existing in three Persons: Father, Son, and Holy Spirit.
 To Him be all honor, glory and praise forever!

 - Jesus Christ, the living Word, became flesh through His miraculous conception by the Holy Spirit and His virgin birth.
 He who is true God became true man united in one Person forever.
 He died on the cross a sacrifice for our sins according to the Scriptures.
 On the third day He arose bodily from the dead, ascended into heaven, where, at the right hand of the Majesty on High, He now is our High Priest and Mediator.